MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-dnf.md

 ## Overview

-For Linux distributions with `yum` such as RHEL, Fedora, or CentOS, there's a package for the Azure CLI.
+For Linux distributions with `dnf` such as RHEL, Fedora, or CentOS, there's a package for the Azure CLI.
 This package has been tested with RHEL 7.7, RHEL 8, Fedora 24 and higher, CentOS 7 and CentOS 8.

 [!INCLUDE [current-version](current-version.md)]

 [!INCLUDE [rpm-warning](rpm-warning.md)]

+> [!NOTE]
+>
+> Use `yum` package manager if you are using Linux systems that don't support `dnf` package manager.

 ## Install